 Join us for a pre-adventure trip to Slovenia.
 With immense natural beauty Bled, together with its surroundings, ranks among the most beautiful alpine resorts.
 It’s renowned for its mild, healing climate and thermal lake water, the beauty of the mountains reflected on the lake, the sun, the serenity and fresh air.
 Highlights include Pletna, Saint Mary’s Church and Bled Castle.

-Of course, the best way to experience all that this amazing place has to offer; to see and meet its people; to take in all its amazing history, culture and beauty; you have to take it one step at a time.
+Of course, the best way to experience all that this amazing place has to offer; is to see and meet its people; to take in all its amazing history, culture and beauty; you have to take it one step at a time.
 We invite you to “Come Walk Croatia and Slovenia with us.”

 Upon Arrival in Slovenia, you will be met and transferred to our hotel in the beautiful city of Bled.
 The rest of the day is at leisure as your fellow travelers arrive.